changsongyang/windows-activation/docs/index.md

       link: https://github.com/sahar-km/windows-activation

 features:
-  - title: 🔰 HWID Activation
+  - title: "🔐 HWID Activation"
-    details: Get a permanent digital license for Windows 10 & 11.
-Tied to your hardware, it survives reinstalls.
+    details: "Get a permanent digital license for Windows 10 & 11.
+Tied to your hardware, it survives reinstalls."
-  - title: ⚙️ KMS & Online KMS
+  - title: "⚙️ KMS & Online KMS"
-    details: Activate Windows and Office for 180 days, with an auto-renewal task for lifetime activation.
+    details: "Activate Windows and Office for 180 days, with an auto-renewal task for lifetime activation."
-  - title: 🛡️ Ohook & TSforge
+  - title: "🏆 Ohook & TSforge"
-    details: Permanent, offline activation methods for various editions of Microsoft Office.
+    details: "Permanent, offline activation methods for various editions of Microsoft Office for windows 7 / 11"
+  - title: "📦 All-in-one"
+  - details: "All-in One, This comprehensive guide walks you through reliable, open-source methods"
 ---

 <script setup>